TomCrypto/AntTweakBar.NET/README.md

 **Q**. *The AntTweakBar API lets you give identifiers to variables to refer to them later on.
 Is there an equivalent?*

 **A**.
 Yes, the variable instance itself.
 If you need to keep it around, do so.
 In many cases, though, you just need to set the variable up once at startup and then bind it to some concrete variable in your program via its `Changed` event, and can forget about it afterwards.
+Note, though, that you can always emulate identifiers easily using, for instance, a dictionary from variable identifiers to variable instances.

 **Q**. *The AntTweakBar API has a handy mechanism to create/configure a variable from a definition string (e.g. `label=foo visible=false`).
 Can I do this with AntTweakBar.NET?*